stochasticHydroTools/libMobility/README.md

 At contruction, solvers must be provided with the following information:
   * **device**.
 Can be either "cpu", "gpu" or "automatic".
   * **dimension**: The dimensionality of the Stokes flow problem (typically 3 but solvers may work in 2D also).
   * **periodicity**: The periodicity, can any of "triply_periodic", "doubly_periodic" (periodic in xy but not z), "single_wall" (unbounded in xy but wall at z=0), "open", "unspecified".
-Donev: This clearly assumes 3D and also assumes that only things we know how to implement now make sense.
-For example, how about "singly_periodic" or "slit_channel"?
-The most flexible and best way to do this is not via an enumerator but rather a vector periodic of size [2,dimension], where 1 means periodic along that direction (both must be 1], -1 means wall, and 0 means open.
-Needs discussion...
-Raul: What about an enumerator for each direction? for example: periodicity = {periodic, open, wall};
+Donev: The most flexible and best way to do this is not via an enumerator but rather a vector periodic of size [2,dimension], where 1 means periodic along that direction (both must be 1], -1 means wall, and 0 means open.
+Raul: What about an enumerator for each direction? for example: periodicity = {periodic, open, wall}; Donev: Yes, that is what I really meant.
+The constructors need to check that what is specified is supported (e.g., RPY requires all to be open).

 The solvers constructor will check the provided configuration and throw an error if something invalid is requested of it (for instance, the PSE solver will complain if open boundaries are chosen).